juliuskunze/jaxnet/DESIGN.md

 This might be realizable with JAX' tracing / function transformation engine.
 While it is slightly more concise, it has strong downsides:
-- *No step-by-step debugging.* Custom code is called once for graph generation, and never again, much like graphs/sessions from the old version of TensorFlow.
+- **No step-by-step debugging.** Custom code is called once for graph generation, and never again, much like graphs/sessions from the old version of TensorFlow.
 - Submodule naming would be more arbitrary since no parameter names are not associated.
 - Potentially large implementation complexity.

-JAXnet just invokes the user's function and thereby allows step-by-step debugging of any module.
+JAXnet invokes the user's function (when `jit` is not used) and thereby allows step-by-step debugging of any module.

-# Alternative: Attributes instead of default attributes
+## Alternative: Attributes instead of default attributes

 ```python
 def Dense(out_dim, W_init=glorot(), b_init=randn()):